Determining Car Accident Fault By Location Of Damage

 There are some cases where car accident damage is strong evidence of fault.
 For example, in the case of a rear-end collision, there’s damage on the back bumper of the first car and the front end of the second car.
 The damage is strong evidence that the second car failed to leave enough following distance to stop in time.

 However, you can look at the damage very carefully to show whether there are any signs that either driver took evasive action to avoid the collision.
-For example, if the driver proceeding straight through the intersection took evasive action and turned their wheel in the seconds before the crash, the direction of impact of the damage may be turned from where it would have been if they were traveling straight at the moment of impact.
+For example, if the driver proceeding straight through the intersection took evasive action and turned their wheel seconds before the crash, the direction of impact of the damage may be shifted from where it would have been if they were traveling straight at the moment of impact.

 Looking directly at the angles of the damage can be a helpful way to determine what drivers were paying attention at the time of the crash and what evasive actions they took to try and avoid the collision or minimize the impact.
 Accident damage is often nuanced.
 If you pursue a car accident claim, you may work with an experienced accident reconstructionist to examine the damage to the vehicles.